You are currently on the following page:

 The Department of Education also pays great attention to early childhood.
 In 2009 it published a Background Report (German) and presented Guiding Principles for Early Childhood Education and Care (German) for discussion at a conference (German).
 Based on that, the department developed the Strategy for Early Childhood Education and Care (German) in 2012, with the overarching objective to give every child good opportunities.
 To implement the strategy, projects were launched and supported for targeted strengthening of the existing provision of early childhood education in the Canton of Zurich.
 These include, for example, the projects Learning Opportunities for Children up to Age 4, Zeppelin (German), Transition to Kindergarten (German), and Educational Landscapes (German).

-In a first step, the Department of Education put out the concept paper Concept for Promoting Early Language Development for Children up to Age 4, in May 2017.
-It aims to contribute to a common understanding of the promotion of early language development and provides a conceptual basis for the development of practical materials such as films on promoting early language development and quality characteristics for promoting language development in playgroups (German).
+In a first step, the Department of Education put out the concept paper Conceptual framework for Supporting Early Language Acquisition for children up to age 4, in May 2017.
+It aims to contribute to a common understanding of the promotion of early language development and provides a conceptual basis for the development of practical materials such as films on promoting early language acquisition and quality characteristics for promoting language development in playgroups (German).